tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 If you want to use the tank for breeding fish, say [molly fish](https://tmaquaponics.github.io/2025/02/08/molly-fish.html){:target="_blank"}, then you have three options :

-1. <ins>Sponge filter</ins> is easy to setup, maintain and clean.
+1. <ins>Sponge or box filter</ins> is easy to setup, maintain and clean.
 Having a bare bottom tank here is a plus as it is easier to clean, but you get particles floating around in water all the time (the fish will constantly stir up detritus that collects at the bottom) and the sponge filter will get dirty quicker.
 A gravel bottom will collect fish waste and your sponge filter will remain operational for a longer period of time before requiring any cleaning.
 But, you will also have to clean the gravel from time to time.
 2. <ins>Undergravel filter</ins>, the set it and forget about it filter.
-Gravel filter will enable you to have a clear access to all your tank, making catching fish easier.
-You will have to clean it once every 6 to 8 months, which is really really good if you are lazy like me.
+Perfect for shrimp and fish breeding.
-3. <ins>HOB filter</ins> is the way to go if you want to do and aquascaping tank.
+3. <ins>HOB filter</ins> is the way to go if you want to do an aquascaping tank.
 It is easy to setup and clean, and you have access to all the corners of your tank.
 However, you shouldn't use the provided cartridges.
 Instead, replace them with a sponge and filter media like lava rock or the provided media.
 That way, you have the same benefits and you save money not buying new cartridges every now and then.
 The downside is you can't properly cover the tank.
 You have to custom cut a lid for the tank.

 > You can combine an undergravel filter with a sponge or HOB filter, to get the benefits of both.

+<ins>Author's pick : </ins> keep a bare bottom tank with a box filter.
+That way, you can siphon the bottom of the tank more easily and the box filter can be customized at your convenience.
+Zero moving parts, minimum maintenance.

+<ins>Seeding and cycling your tank</ins>

+Seeding and cycling are a common practice in the hobby when setting up a new aquarium.
+It takes about a month for the beneficial bacteria to colonize your tank and media, so we want to take some from an established tank to jump start that process and reduce the time before we can put fish in our tank.

+You can seed and aquarium using different methods.

 **Breeding project**

-The following setup is built using totes but it will work with every water container, from small 20 gallons glass tanks to big 1000L totes.
-It's objectif is to reduce maintenace and establish a filtration system with minimum cost and humain intervention.
+Our setup is built using 100 Litres totes but it will work with every water container, from small 20 gallons glass tanks to big 1000L totes.
+It's objective is to reduce maintenance and establish a filtration system with minimum cost and human intervention.

 <ins>Specifications :</ins>